Useful numbers and their different services

 You can contact emergency services free of charge at any time by dialing 911 from your cell phone, wherever you are in Canada and the United States.

-- When calling 911, please give your name, your cell phone number and as much information as possible about the location you are calling from.
+- Give your name, your cell phone number and as much information as possible about the location you are calling from.

 - Stay on the line and follow the instructions of the assistance agents until the 911 operator ends the call.

-- After hanging up, leave your phone on in case the 911 operator calls you back.
+- Leave your phone on in case the 911 operator calls you back.

 We strongly recommend that you do not program 911 into your contacts or speed dial numbers in order to avoid accidental 911 calls.